Visit our other Wisconsin Historical Society websites!

 Date: 1900 ca.

-Description: Large steam engines inside International Harvester's Milwaukee Works.
-The factory was owned by the Milwaukee Harvester Company until 1902.
+Description: Workers machining parts with turret lathes at International Harvester's Milwaukee Works.
+The factory was owned by the Milwaukee Harvester Company before 19...

 Date: 1900 before